-The appellant is an adult under the age of 65 who resides in a household of one.
-MassHealth was represented at hearing by a worker from the Tewksbury MassHealth Enrollment Center.
-All parties appeared by telephone.
-The following is a summary of the testimony and evidence provided at hearing:
+The appellant is an adult under the age of 65 who resides in a household of three with her two children, one of whom is a minor.
+MassHealth was represented by a worker from the Quincy MassHealth Enrollment Center.
+All parties appeared at the hearing by telephone.
+The following is a summary of the evidence and testimony provided: